danReynolds/EARTH121/lessons/SedimentaryRock.md

 ### Marine Environments

 Marine depositional environments are divided according to depth.
-The shallow marine environments reach to depths of 200 metres and extend from the shore tot he outer edge of the continental shelf.
+The shallow marine environments reach to depths of 200 metres and extend from the shore to the outer edge of the continental shelf.

 The deep marine environments lies seaward of the continental shelf in waters deeper than 200 metres.